British African-Caribbean people: Business

 In 2004, Greater London Authority Economics produced a report to examine the economic contribution black businesses made to London's economy.
-The report found that black businesses made up 4% of all London's businesses, provided over 70,000 jobs and had a total turnover of almost £4.5 billion.
+The report found that black businesses made up 4% of all London's businesses, provided more than 70,000 jobs and had a total turnover of almost £4.5 billion.
 Of this total, 42% of the businesses were owned by Black Caribbeans or those of partial Black Caribbean origin.

 Businesses owned by Africans and Caribbeans generate more than £10bn for the UK each year, according to the Centre for Research in Ethnic Minority Entrepreneurship (CREME).

 Notable high profile Black Caribbean business successes include Levi Roots, whose Reggae Reggae sauce and Levi Roots brand has grown into a multi-million pound enterprise.
-Wilfred Emmanuel-Jones' The Black Farmer range of food products has annual revenues of over £7m.
+Wilfred Emmanuel-Jones' The Black Farmer range of food products has annual revenues of more than £7m.
 Pat McGrath Labs has an estimated value of $1 billion.